About Me

 Journal

-Recent Articles
+Recent Entries

 The identity element is unique.
 One of the first proofs I ever did.
 Still one of my favorites.